1885–86 Newton Heath LYR F.C. season: Manchester and District Challenge Cup

 After reaching the final of the Manchester Cup in 1884–85, the team would have been determined to go one better in 1885–86.
 Like the previous season, they were drawn at home to Eccles in the first round.
 Goals from Gotheridge and Watkins secured a 2–0 win for the Heathens and passage to the Second Round.
 Only the results of the Second and Third Round matches remain, with Newton Heath beating Gorton Villa 5–0 in the Second Round and Thornham 10–0 in the Third.

 This set up a semi-final with Hurst to be played on a neutral venue in Salford.
 Gotheridge and Watkins were again on the scoresheet, Watkins getting a brace in a 3–1 win.
-As in the previous season, the final of the competition was played at Whalley Range, where Newton Heath were to play against Manchester.
+As in the previous season, the final of the competition was played at Whalley Range, where Newton Heath were to play against Manchester Association F.C.
 A strong wind and the incline of the pitch aided Newton Heath in the first half, and they went into half-time 2–0 up, goals coming from Watkins and Sam Black.
-There was a certain amount of controversy about Watkins' goal, the Manchester players believing not only that Davies was offside before striking the original shot, but also that Watkins had diverted the ball into the net with his hand.
-Despite the Manchester appeals, the goal stood.
-Farrington scored a consolation goal for Manchester in the second half, but Newton Heath managed to hang on for the win, the first trophy in their history.
+There was a certain amount of controversy about Watkins' goal, the Manchester Association players believing not only that Davies was offside before striking the original shot, but also that Watkins had diverted the ball into the net with his hand.
+Despite the Manchester Association appeals, the goal stood.
+Farrington scored a consolation goal for Manchester Association in the second half, but Newton Heath managed to hang on for the win, the first trophy in their history.